hairlesshobo/jack-tools/md/jack-osc.md

 negative one.

 After requesting notification the client will receive all relevant timing packets sent by the server.

+The simplest time data is sent as:

+/time loc:d
+:   Transport time (in seconds).

-All jack-osc timing packets are sent at the start of a JACK period as OSC message and have the same
+All other jack-osc timing packets are sent at the start of a JACK period as OSC message and have the same
 shape:

-    tag ntp utc frm arg...
+    tag ntp:t utc:d frm:h arg...

 where tag is the command name, and ntp, utc and frm are time stamps that indicate the same time point, the start of the JACK period when